Rohit7Be/First-Landing-page-project/README.md

 # Afame-technology-
-This is my first online internship project. on Afame Technologies, I have made a basic landing page for a online shopping website.
+This is my first online internship project. on IT company "Afame Technologies", I made a basic landing page for a online shopping website. it is a online Gym store website to buy gym related products.
-Using HTML and CSS only.
+Made Using HTML and CSS only.